PennLINC/Reward/dsr.md

 Git Branch: NA

-DSR: Tried to download from `fw`, challenges arose with duplicated BIDS files.
-Ran `fw-heudiconv-tabulate` to begin overlooking heuristics.
+DSR: Adjusted heuristics and relevant data on Flywheel using `fw-heudiconv`, and output data to CUBIC using `fw export bids`.
+Currently no ASL data has been transferred (need updated ASL BIDS spec).

-Next Steps: Fix heuristic curation (also examine Anna's old heuristics).
+Next Steps: Update heuristic to accommodate most recent version of ASL data.
+Validate.
+Use `CuBIDS/BOnd` to validate and start grouping.

-Data Narrative: NA
+Data Narrative: `~/curation/code/DataNarrative.md`

 ## NEFF
 RIA Store: NA